nf-core/rangeland/docs/usage.md

 --wvdb '[path to wvdb dir]'
 ```

-The water vapor database can also be provide as a tar archive.
+The water vapor database can also be provide as a tarball (`.tar` or `.tar.gz` files).
+These files will be automatically extracted.
+Providing tarballs can be specifically helpful when using foreign files as inputs.
-In this case it is mandatory to set `--wvdb_tar` to `true`.
+In this case, it is mandatory to have the structure explained above in place.
 All files of the wvdb would need to be in the top level of the archive.

 ### Datacube